Feature Image

 Click here to log in to the PD App

 A&P Faculty Position Description information is captured on the first page of the A&P Faculty Performance Evaluation.
-Any time there is a change, the manager should update Section 1b, sign, and send it to Human Resources, where it is to be filed under the position number.
-Section 1b describes the applicable competencies for all A&P Faculty Members.
-Section 1b must be completed for all A&P Faculty positions.
-The Position Description is submitted to HR either when the position is established or when duties are updated.
-An updated PD can also be presented annually with the A&P Faculty Performance Evaluation.
-Download Section
+Section 1a describes the applicable competencies for all A&P Faculty Members.
+Section 1b (Key Responsibilities) must be completed for all new A&P Faculty positions and as changes to position duties are made.
+The supervisor and faculty member signs Section 1b and forwards the document to Human Resources.
+An updated PD can also be included with the annual A&P Faculty Performance Evaluation.

 Instructional Faculty members do not have a housed position description in the personnel files within the Human Resources office.
 However, each department within Academic Affairs is responsible for housing annual performance evaluations.
 Instructional Faculty are evaluated in the following areas of performance that tie back to responsibilities as an Instructional Faculty member.
 Faculty Handbook Policy III.E.2.b.: